freedesktop-unofficial-mirror/libreoffice__libs-extern-sys/stax/download/README_stax-api-1.0-2-sources.txt

 <https://sjsxp.dev.java.net/source/browse/*checkout*/sjsxp/repo/javax.xml.stream/java-sources/stax-api-1.0-2-sources.jar?rev=1.1.1.1>

 USAGE IN OOo:
-The StAX API is used during build time for the saxon9 XSLT processor used for XSLT / XML based OOo filters.
+The StAX API is used ONLY during build time for the saxon9 XSLT processor used for XSLT / XML based OOo filters, for build environements NOT using OpenJDK 6 or higher.